clturner/ai-page-reader/README.md

    cd monreader

-Install Docker: Ensure Docker is installed.
-See Docker's official installation guide for details.
+Install Docker:Ensure Docker is installed on your system.
+Refer to Docker's official installation guide for detailed instructions.

 Build and Run the Docker Container: docker build -t monreader . docker run -p 5000:5000 monreader

-Access the Application: Open your browser to http://localhost:5000 to use the web interface.
+Access the Application:Open your browser to http://localhost:5000 to access the MonReader web interface.

 Note: For AWS EC2 deployment, ensure your instance has Docker installed and appropriate IAM roles for AWS services.
 Refer to AWS documentation for EC2 setup.

 Usage Instructions

-Upload an Image: Navigate to the web interface and upload an image of a book page.
+Upload an Image:Navigate to the web interface at http://localhost:5000 and upload an image of a book page.

 Select Layout Options (optional):

 Check "My pages are 2 column layout" for two-column formats.
 Check "This image contains two pages (left and right)" for dual-page scans.

-Submit: Click "Submit" to process the image.
+Submit:Click Submit to process the image.
 MonReader will extract text and generate an audio file.

-Output: Download or play the processed text and audio via the interface.
+Output:Download or play the processed text and audio directly via the interface.

 Example Input & Output
-Example images are in the pages/ directory, showcasing:
+Example images are located in the pages/ directory, showcasing:

-Single-page scans.
+Single-page scans
-Two-column layouts.
+Two-column layouts
-Dual-page (left and right) scans.
+Dual-page (left and right) scans

-Upload these images to test MonReader’s OCR and audio generation.
+Upload these images to test MonReader’s OCR and audio generation capabilities.
 Outputs include extracted text and audio files with read-aloud versions.

 Status & Roadmap
-MonReader is a prototype demonstrating potential for a mobile application.
-It currently processes images via a Flask web interface, with core components for flip detection, OCR, and audio generation.
+MonReader is a prototype demonstrating the potential for a mobile application.
+It currently processes images via a Flask web interface, with
-Future Goals
-The vision is a streamlined mobile app for real-time document digitization and audio conversion.
-Roadmap items include:

-Real-Time Video Processing: Enable page flip detection from video input, optimized for varying lighting and hand movements.
-Page Sequence Management: Use detected page numbers to maintain document order.
-Robust Gutter Detection: Accurately split dual-page scans from bound books.
-Enhanced Layout Recognition: Improve column and layout detection for complex formats.
-Multilingual Support: Expand OCR and text-to-speech for multiple languages.
-Accessibility Features: Add customizable text-to-speech, adjustable playback speeds, and screen reader compatibility.

-This aims to enhance access to printed materials, especially for visually impaired and low-resource communities.
-License
-MonReader is licensed under the MIT License.
-Author / Contact

-Author: Christopher Turner
-LinkedIn: chris-turner-creates
-GitHub: clturner